HidetoKimura/carnd_mpc_project/README.md

 ## Polynomial Fitting and MPC Preprocessing

+1. Set N and dt.
+2. Fit the polynomial to the waypoints.
+3. Calculate initial cross track error and orientation error values.
+4. Define the components of the cost function (state, actuators, etc).
+5. Define the model constraints.
+These are the state update equations defined in the Vehicle Models module

 ~~~
 void conv_vehicle_coordinate(vector<double> &ptsx, vector<double> &ptsy, double px, double py, double psi,
 Eigen::VectorXd &wx, Eigen::VectorXd &wy) {